-20/1/21 – The pandemic is currently in its 2nd wave and this is having an effect with the development and production of sportswear.
-Factories around the globe are struggling and this is delaying development and the production line of many sportswear factories.
+20/1/21 – The pandemic is currently in its 2nd wave and this is having an effect on the development and production of sportswear.
+Factories around the globe are struggling and this is delaying the development and the production line of many sportswear factories.

-November saw the 2nd wave arrive, and this really effected most of Europe.
+November saw the 2nd wave arrive, and this really affected most of Europe.
 The UK went into tiered lockdowns while many European followed suit or completely locked down.

 3 of our European factories’ semi-closed in November and December for a couple of weeks as staff were infected, and this has delayed all developments and production.
 The 2nd wave is currently at its peak and many countries are in full lockdown which again is having an effect on projects.

 Many of the factories have created shift work and bubbles so that they can continue to function, however, this is far from ideal as these bubbles are not as streamlined as a fully functional factory.